Vitamin D3 and Omega-3 essential fatty acids could both be key nutrients that relate to dyslexia

 They're called Essential Fatty Acids (EFA’s) because they’re essential dietary elements.
 Our bodies need these particular fatty acids for sources of other compounds that go into building our brains, our visual systems, our nervous systems, etc. Essential fatty acids can’t be created by chemical processes within our bodies.
 They have to come directly from a dietary source.

 And what happens when our bodies don’t get enough Omega-3's?
 Our bodies use Omega-6’s instead, of which there is no shortage given the massive grain-based diets most of modern-day man is on.
-But what’s the relevance to the dyslexia puzzle?
+But what’s the relevance to dyslexia?
 Well, it turns out that an excellent study (double-blind, randomized and placebo-controlled) published in 2005 provides some interesting evidence that Omega-3 supplementation could make a difference to a dyslexic child, though not in every case.